-Selling, general and administrative ("SG&A") costs for the three months ended June 30, 2006 were \$1.6 million.
-This includes public entity costs which were slightly higher than anticipated.
-Costs also include a number of one time costs relating to the office relocation, recruiting of personnel and listing fees for the convertible promissory notes.
+Selling, general and administrative ("SG&A") costs for the three months ended September 30, 2006 were \$1.6 million.
+This included costs which continued to be slightly higher than anticipated as CES prepares for growth and complies with heightened public entity reporting requirements.
+SG&A for the 213-day period was 12% of revenue.

-CES is investing in a higher level of infrastructure as a result of both growth and heightened reporting requirements as part of being a public entity.
-SG&A for the 121-day period was 14% of revenue.
 On an annualized basis, the Partnership feels a target of SG&A at 10% of revenue is achievable.

-The Partnership has selected a new business information system that will harmonize the financial accounting and reporting systems inherited from the acquired businesses.
+In October, 2006, the Partnership converted to a new business information system that has harmonized the financial accounting and reporting systems inherited from the acquired businesses.
+See "Investing Activities - Capital Expenditures" on page 9.